For the last play of the season there will be casting read through, open for all to attend . . .

 *Tap-dancing rehearsals led by Lisa will start in February; and full rehearsals week beginning March 2nd.* Helen

-The scripts will be available prior to the casting if you wish to see one.
+Scripts will be available prior to the casting if you wish to see one.